usegalaxy-au/infrastructure/roles/remote-pulsar-cron/defaults/README.md

 *pulsar_name*
 *pulsar_ip_address*
-*ssh_key* (path to ssh key on galaxy that will give the rpc_user access to the remote pulsar) *remove_jwds* (boolean, actually delete the remote job working directories identified for deletion.  default: false) *keep_error_days* (an integer number of days to keep jobs that finished in error state) *cron_hour* (for cron job with respect to system time on galaxy) *cron_minute* (as above)
+*ssh_key* (path to ssh key on galaxy that will give the rpc_user access to the remote pulsar) *delete_jwds* (boolean, actually delete the remote job working directories identified for deletion.  default: false) *keep_error_days* (an integer number of days to keep jobs that finished in error state) *cron_hour* (for cron job with respect to system time on galaxy) *cron_minute* (as above)